This Bear Is About To Draw Blood

 While the $4.4 trillion pushed into the economy by Congress ($2.3 trillion) and the Federal Reserve ($2.1 trillion) has served to inject liquidity, stop the market selloff, and temporarily prompt a bear-market rally, it is far short of the damage done, and won't come close to addressing the damage that will occur in the coming months and years from the loss of income.
 US corporations are a few weeks into the 1st Quarter 2020 earnings season reporting, and dire realities accompany those reports.

-"Of companies reporting, 28% have missed consensus EPS by more than a standard deviation of analyst estimates, a rate that would represent the largest share in the 22 years for which we have data," Goldman Sach analyst David Kostin wrote recently.
+"Of companies reporting, 28% have missed consensus EPS by more than a standard deviation of analyst estimates, a rate that would represent the largest share in the 22 years for which we have data," Goldman Sachs' (NYSE:GS) analyst David Kostin wrote recently.

 "Only 36% of stocks have reported EPS beating analyst estimates, the smallest share since 2008," said Kostin.
 In a typical quarter, about 75% of all publicly traded companies beat their earnings estimates.
 Goldman's full-year, top-down estimate for S&P 500 earnings is just $110 (down 35% from $170/share only a few weeks ago).
 That means that if the S&P were to make it back to 3,000, the multiple would be more than 27 (the long-term average is 16) - in the middle of the worst economic downturn in a century.

-Our quantitative systems use an S&P 500 earnings composite that employs trailing-12-months (NYSE:TTM) earnings, Current Year's Earnings Estimates (NASDAQ:CY), and Next Year's Estimates (NYSEARCA:NY) in an algorithm that steadily increases weighing on actual earnings and decreases weighting on forecasts as we each progress through each quarter of a year.
-We call this series the SP500 Progressive Blend Earnings Composite (OTCPK:PBEC).
+Our quantitative systems use an S&P 500 earnings composite that employs trailing-12-months (TTM) earnings, Current Year's Earnings Estimates (CY), and Next Year's Estimates (NY) in an algorithm that steadily increases weighing on actual earnings and decreases weighting on forecasts as we each progress through each quarter of a year.
+We call this series the SP500 Progressive Blend Earnings Composite (PBEC).

 S&P 500 PBEC Earnings Signal